Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Well... yeah.
 But why is that bad?
 Alliances go both ways, and they’re gonna want us just as much as we want them."

 She nodded.
-"You certainly sound….
-Uh… the idea of retiring’s brought you out of your shell a bit and made you less…"
+"You certainly sound....
+Uh... the idea of retiring’s brought you out of your shell a bit and made you less..."

 "Grumpy?"
 He suggested.

 "Grumpy."

 Hoeff nodded.
-"Well, *‘grumpy’* is how murderbunnies like me do…"
+"Well, *‘grumpy’* is how murderbunnies like me do..."

 "Still.
 It’s good to see you in a positive mood."

-"You ain’t ever seen me off mission…but you ain’t wrong.
+"You ain’t ever seen me off mission... but you ain’t wrong.
 I’m *happy* here and I can be useful, y’know?
-Plus I actually get to fuckin’ *read* for a change, I get to talk to smart people…" He gestured at her, and she smiled at the compliment.
+Plus I actually get to fuckin’ *read* for a change, I get to talk to smart people..."
+He gestured at her, and she smiled at the compliment.
 "Fuck, I get to *help* smart people make smart monkeys even smarter!
 ‘Cuz lemme tell ya what’ll happen if I retire and I don’t have a mission.
-I’ll be dead inside, like…I dunno, four months."
+I’ll be dead inside, like...
+I dunno, four months."

 Claire said what truly innocent people always said when they heard a prediction like that: nothing at all.
 She had no idea *what* to say, and it showed.

 "I can’t stay still," Hoeff explained.
 "And there’s a reason I ain’t a Master Chief after twenty years in.
 I ain’t the leadership type.
 Guys like us, we ain’t equipped to be friendly sheep.
 No offense."

-"I, uhm…" she cleared her throat.
+"I, uhm..." she cleared her throat.

 "You got nothin’?"